JKodes/BBestBot/README.md

 ## Thoughts Ideal Approaches:
 (1) Some Twitter pages announce the days when certain companies restock the console by time and date.
 (should we web scrape that profile for new release links and have a bot do the rest)

-(2) leave the website of the store open with a bot looking at eternal sources indicating restock due to backend, information wethers its database amount change or the HTML tag for the  buy button change from unviable to purchase or buy it now
+(2) Leave the website of the store open with a bot looking at eternal sources indicating restock due to backend, information wethers its database amount change or the HTML tag for the  buy button change from unviable to purchase or buy it now

 ## Issues Downsides: